Solicitation of Nominations

+The United States Department of Labor's Bureau of International Labor Affairs (ILAB) is soliciting nominations for the U.S. Department of Labor Iqbal Masih Award for the Elimination of Child Labor.
 The Iqbal Masih Award is a non-monetary award presented annually by the United States Secretary of Labor and administered by ILAB's Office of Child Labor, Forced Labor and Human Trafficking (OCFT).
-This page outlines the eligibility criteria, the nomination process and the administrative procedures for this award.
+This page outlines the eligibility criteria, the nomination process and the administrative procedures for this year's award.

 The Iqbal Masih Award was named after a Pakistani child who was sold into slavery as a carpet weaver at age 4, escaped at 10 and became an outspoken public advocate against child exploitation.
 In 1994 he received the Reebok Human Rights Award.
 He was tragically killed a year later at the age of 13 in his native Pakistan.